 OPINION #4: A STYLE THAT HAS STOOD THE TEST OF TIME

-A thoughtful reader pointed out to me that open shelving is a century old way of life for both high and lower class.
-Whether it was a bustling kitchen full of service members or a small home in the country side, open shelving added style, ease, and function to all kitchens and homes for ages.
+A thoughtful reader pointed out to me that open shelving is a century-old way of life for both the high and lower classes.
+Whether it was a bustling kitchen full of service members or a small home in the countryside, open shelving added style, ease, and function to all kitchens and homes for ages.
 All that was confirmed while watching Downton Abbey 😉

 OPINION #5: LACK ALL THE PRETTY THINGS

 I giggled every time I heard someone joke that they were going to love displaying their plastic Dora the Explorer dishes and Spiderman cups, for all to admire.
 It was evident a lot of the open shelf naysayers understood it wasn’t something feasible for their family lifestyle, even if they admired the pretty pictures.

 Looks aside, the idea of open shelving appeals to many for ease and function.
 Need to plate up?
 It’s just a reach away.
 Where did I put that favorite cup?
 Oh yes, right in front of my face.
 Let’s all take a moment and calculate how much time you could save a day if you didn’t have to “open and shut”, mmkay? 😉